This post may contain affiliate links. Read our disclosure policy here.

 Need more ideas for those ripe avocados on your counter?
-Now you have one and this recipe makes a solid lunch, both kids and adults can enjoy.
+Now you have one and this recipe makes a solid school lunch for kids and teens.
+Learn how to pack it as a lunch wrap or a sandwich.

 Is Egg Salad Healthy?